What is it?

-- Find your own placement where possible – that way you’ll get the placement you want.
+- Students are encouraged to find their own placement where possible – that way students will get the placement they want.

-- A placement does not have to be related to future career plans – the main aim is to develop confidence and to understand the world of work.
+- A placement does not have to be related to future career plans – the main aim is to develop confidence and to develop employ-ability skills whilst working.